Fall 2023 Courses

 • DukeHub Listing: ENVIRON 886A

-• Eligibility: for DUML PhD students only
+• Eligibility: DUML PhD students only

 PhD-level reading seminar to review current literature in marine biology focusing on basic ecological principles.
 Course will satisfy the "Current Topics" requirement in the Marine Biology track of the Marine Science and Conservation Ph.D. degree.
 Students will rotate presenting primary literature on current week's topic.
 Although based on current primary literature, relevant classic articles will be included.
 Discussion will place articles in the broader context of evolution, ecology and biogeochemistry.